spruceid/spruceid.dev/docs/didkit/install.md

 While many of the DIDKit interfaces can be installed as libraries via each language's dedicated package manager, they can also be built manually.
-For instructions, see the "Installation" section of each interface's page in the section to the left.
+For instructions, see the "Installation" section of each interface's dedicated page in the section to the left.